UoB-HPC/UoB-HPC.github.io/_posts/2020_10_09-SC20-activities.md

 The annual Supercomputing conference is always a highlight and one of the busiest times of the HPC year, and this year has been no exception.
 Not least because of the advanced preparation needed for a virtual conference.

-We're involved in lots of different things at SC this year: presenting workshop papers, running remote tutorials, reviewing papers on programme committees, giving booth talks and appearing as panelists for Birds of a Feather sessions.
+We're involved in lots of different things at SC this year: presenting workshop papers, running remote tutorials, reviewing papers on programme committees, giving booth talks and appearing as panellists for Birds of a Feather sessions.
 You can find more details below.

 Although we won't be seeing you in person this year, do keep in touch: we're on Twitter as [@simonmcs](https://twitter.com/simonmcs) and [@tjdeakin](https://twitter.com/tjdeakin).